 1994 – Sinclair acquired four stations including adding two LMAs in Milwaukee and Baltimore, thereby doubling the size of the Company.

-1995 – On June 7th, rapidly growing Sinclair went public with 13 TV stations in eight markets, realizing approximately $111.5 million to fund future acquisitions.
+1995 – In June, rapidly growing Sinclair went public with 13 TV stations in eight markets, realizing approximately $111.5 million to fund future acquisitions.
 That same year, Sinclair added five more stations in four markets.

 1996 – The passage of the Telecommunications Act of 1996 was one of the industry’s biggest catalysts for change, providing for some deregulation and allowing the Company to make acquisitions.
 Within 10 years after being formed, Sinclair became the nation’s largest commercial television broadcasting company not owned by a network when it acquired River City Broadcasting.
 The acquisition of River City also launched Sinclair into the radio industry.
 Sinclair now owned 28 television stations in 21 markets and 23 radio stations in 7 markets.
 The economies of scale enabled Sinclair to improve margins and maximize programming power.